WeldonTan/ListingLens/ReadMe.md

     ```

 2.  **Configure Environment**
-    Create a `.env` file in the root directory (or use the helper script below) and add your Gemini API key:
+    Create a `.env` file in the `infra/` directory (or use the helper script below) and add your Gemini API key:
     ```env
     GEMINI_API_KEY=your_api_key_here
     ```